Crochet: Mathematics and hyperbolic crochet

 Crochet has been used to illustrate shapes in hyperbolic space that are difficult to reproduce using other media or are difficult to understand when viewed two-dimensionally.
 Mathematician Daina Taimiņa first used crochet in 1997 to create strong, durable models of hyperbolic space after finding paper models were delicate and hard to create.
 These models enable one to turn, fold, and otherwise manipulate space to more fully grasp ideas such as how a line can appear curved in hyperbolic space yet actually be straight.
 Her work received an exhibition by the Institute For Figuring.

 Examples in nature of organisms that show hyperbolic structures include lettuces, sea slugs, flatworms and coral.
-Margaret Wertheim and Christine Wertheim of the Institute For Figuring created a travelling art installation of a coral reef using Taimina's method.
+Margaret Wertheim and Christine Wertheim of the Institute For Figuring created a traveling art installation of a coral reef using Taimina's method.
 Local artists are encouraged to create their own "satellite reefs" to be included alongside the original display.
 As hyperbolic and mathematics-based crochet has become more popular, there have been several events highlighting work from various fiber artists.
-Two shows were Sant Ocean Hall at the Smithsonian in Washington D.C. and Sticks, Hooks, and the Mobius: Knit and Crochet Go Cerebral at Lafayette College in Pennsylvania.
+Two shows were Sant Ocean Hall at the Smithsonian in Washington, D.C., and Sticks, Hooks, and the Mobius: Knit and Crochet Go Cerebral at Lafayette College in Pennsylvania.